NLnetLabs/krill/doc/development/03_es_concepts.md

 This separation means that the aggregate is a bit like a black box to the outside world, but in a positive sense.
-Users of the code just need to know what messages of intent (commands) they can send to the it.
+Users of the code just need to know what messages of intent (commands) they can send to it.
 This interface, like an API, should be fairly stable.

 The first thing to do when a command is sent is that an aggregate is retrieved from storage, so that it can receive a command.
 The state of the aggregate is the result of all past